 After our successful hike, we lunched in Telluride.
 We actually didn’t spend much time here as it was crowded from the film festival going on.
 Apparently Brad Pitt was speaking at the time we were there.

 We’re going to be party poopers here and keep Telluride’s secret by not posting the directions online, but if you send us a message through this form, we may be able to point you in the right direction.
-Maybe we will, maybe we won’t… but if we do, we are doing so in good faith, hoping that you too will appreciate but respect Little Hawaii and keep it as pristine as when we were there. 🙂 We don’t usually respond immediately since we do travel and work but usually a response will be sent out within 2 weeks.
+Maybe we will, maybe we won’t… but if we do, we are doing so in good faith, hoping that you too will appreciate but respect Little Hawaii and keep it as pristine as when we were there. 🙂